FHICT-ADHDPlanner/General/Documentation/Researches/ADHD and Project management.md

   - Seeking feedback or advice from others
   - Other (please specify): _______

-Subquestion two can be divided into two different questions for the survey:
+Sub-question two can be divided into two different questions for the survey:
 - How important do you consider color use in planning?
   - In a 1 to 10 format
 - In what ways do you think color use affects planning?
 It can affect: